bluesky/tiled/docs/source/how-to/register.md

 #### Writing a composite structure

-A Composite structure allows the user to acess the columns of contained tables in a flat namespace along with other sibling arrays.
-Writing new data to a Composite container is analoguous to the usual containers, however exceptions will be raised if there are any name collisions.
+A Composite structure allows the user to access the columns of contained tables in a flat namespace along with other sibling arrays.
+Writing new data to a Composite container is analogues to the usual containers, however exceptions will be raised if there are any name collisions.

 ```python